Hwang Hee-chan: International career

 In the 2012 AFC U-16 Championship, South Korea was eliminated in the quarter-finals, but Hwang became the top scorer of the tournament with five goals including a hat-trick against North Korea.

 Hwang participated in the 2016 Summer Olympics and scored a goal in a group match against Germany, which finished in a 3–3 draw.

 In a friendly on 28 March 2018, Hwang scored South Korea's second goal against Poland, with the match ending in a 2–3 loss.

 Hwang represented South Korea in the under-23 team at the 2018 Asian Games where he scored the second and winning goal for South Korea in the 2–1 final against Japan, a goal assisted by Son Heung-min.
 The tournament win guaranteed Hwang and his teammates exemption from mandatory military service.

 In the 2018 FIFA World Cup, Hwang started in South Korea's first two matches against Sweden and Mexico.
 He was criticised for not converting a scoring chance against Sweden.
 He was substituted in for Koo Ja-cheol in the 2–0 victory against Germany, but was brought off after only 20 minutes for Go Yo-han.
 After the tournament, manager Shin Tae-yong expressed remorse for taking off Hwang and explained that it was a tactical decision as Hwang was struggling to help the team on defence.

 In the 2022 FIFA World Cup, Hwang scored the winning goal in stoppage time against Portugal to secure a 2–1 win, which helped South Korea advance to the Round of 16, where they were eliminated by Brazil following a 4–1 defeat on 5 December.

 Hwang was called up for the 2023 AFC Asian Cup, but suffered a hip injury just before the competition.
 He could not participate in South Korea's first two matches, and played as a substitute in the last group stage match and round of 16.
 In a 2–1 quarter-final win over Australia, he scored a penalty equaliser and won a crucial free-kick, which was followed by Son Heung-min's winning goal.
 He came back to the club after a 2–0 semi-final loss to Jordan.

+He received a call-up by Myung-Bo Hong to join the 2026 FIFA World Cup squad by South Korea.